randoop/randoop/README.md

 * `lib` - jar files for local copies of libraries not available via Maven
 * `scripts` - git hook scripts
 * `src` - source directories for Randoop, including
-    * `agenttest` - source for JUnit tests of the exercised-class Java agent
     * `distribution` - resource files for creating the distribution zip file
     * `docs` - all editable documentation and resources
+    * `exercisedtest` - source for JUnit tests of the exercised-class Java agent
     * `javadoc` - resource files for creating [docs/api](docs/api)
     * `main` - Randoop source code
+    * `mapcalltest` - source for JUnit test of the mapcall Java agent
     * `systemtest` - source for Randoop system tests
     * `test` - source for JUnit tests of Randoop
     * `testinput` - source for libraries used in Randoop testing